openfaas/docs/docs/reference/yaml.md

 Applying memory and CPU limits can be done through the `limits` and `requests` [fields](https://godoc.org/github.com/openfaas/faas-cli/stack#FunctionResources).
 It is advisable to always set a limit for your functions to prevent them consuming too many resources in your system.

+When using OpenFaaS on Kubernetes:

+  - Requests ensure the stated host resource is available for the container to use.
+  - Limits specify the maximum amount of host resources that a container can consume.

+On OpenFaaS Edge:

+  - Limits specify the maximum amount of host resources that a container can consume.
+  - Setting requests is not supported.
+Any requests set on functions will be ignored.

+Here we constrain the url-ping function to only use 40Mb of RAM at a maximum.

 > Important note: The value for memory for Kubernetes needs to be in the format "Mi".

-Here we constrain the url-ping function to only use 40Mb of RAM at a maximum.

 ```YAML
   url-ping: